secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 - `UK/I`: Issues that are related to the EMEA UK & Ireland sales team
 - `Russia`: Issues that are related to the EMEA Russia & Ukraine sales team
 - `MEA`: Issues that are related to the EMEA MEA (Middle East & Africa) sales team
-- `East`: Issues that are related to the East sales team
+- `EAST - NYC`: Issues that are related to the East - NYC sales team
-- `East - NE`: Issues that are related to the US East- NE sales team
+- `EAST - Mid Atlantic`: Issues that are related to the East - Mid-Atlantic sales team
-- `East - SE`: Issues that are related to the East-SE sales team
+- `East - NE`: Issues that are related to the US East - NE sales team
-- `WEST`: Issues that are related to the US West sales team
+- `East - SE`: Issues that are related to the East - SE sales team
-- `WEST - Bay Area`: Related to the US WEST Bay Area sales team
+- `WEST - Bay Area`: Related to the West Bay Area sales team
-- `WEST - BigSky`: Issues that are related to the US WEST Midwest sales team
+- `WEST - BigSky`: Issues that are related to the West - BigSky sales team
-- `WEST - PacNorWest`: Issues that are related to the US WEST Pacific North West sales team
+- `WEST - SW`: Issues that are related to the West - SW sales team
-- `WEST - SW`: Issues that are related to the US WEST Southwest and SoCal sales team
+- `WEST - NW`: Issues that are related to the West - NW sales team
-- `West-SW & NFO`: Issues that are related to the US West-SW & NFO sales team
+- `CENTRAL - North Central`: Issues that are related to the Central - North Central sales team
-- `NW & N Central`: Issues that are related to the US NW & N Central sales team
+- `CENTRAL - South Central`: Issues that are related to the Central - South Central sales team
+- `CENTRAL - Mountain`: Issues that are related to the Central - Mountain sales team
+- `LATAM`: Issues that are related to the LATAM sales team
 - `Public Sector US`: Any issues related to US Public Sector
-- `FMM AMER PubSec`: All issues and tasks related to the FMM AMER for PubSec
+- `AMER PubSec - FED`: AMER FED tactics
+- `AMER PubSec - SLED`: AMER SLED tactics
 - `AMER - DOD`: AMER DOD tactics
 - `AMER - CIV`: AMER Civilian tactics
 - `AMER - SLED`: AMER SLED tactics